 SBA 8(a) Business Development program regulations state that "an applicant concern"—a business applying for 8(a) status—must possess reasonable prospects for success competing in the private sector before it can be admitted into the 8(a) federal contracting program.

-In order to demonstrate that the company possesses the required "potential for success", an applicant firm must meet several basic criteria:
+In order to demonstrate that the company possesses the required "potential for success", an applicant firm must meet several basic criteria, one of which is the 2-year Rule.

-a.
-2-year Rule.
-The SBA uses an applicant's length of time in business as one means of measuring its potential for success.
-Because many young businesses fail before they reach 2 years of age, the SBA uses the "2 or more years in business" metric as an indicator that an 8(a) applicant firm will continue to survive and succeed within the 8(a) program if they have already survived 2 years in business.
+Because many young businesses fail before they reach 2 years of age, the SBA uses the "2 or more years in business" rule to measure its potential for success as an indicator of whether or not an 8(a)-applicant firm will continue to survive and succeed within the 8(a) program.

-b.
-Revenues over past 2 years.
-A firm must show it has been conducting business within its primary industry for at least 2 full years.
-An applicant firm can satisfy this requirement by submitting copies of federal tax returns to prove it generated revenues within its primary industry during the 2 most recent years prior to the date of its 8(a) application.
-If you only possess 1 year of business tax returns, you must submit a waiver request.
+An applicant firm can satisfy this requirement by submitting copies of federal tax returns to prove it generated revenues within its primary industry during the two most recent years prior to the date of its 8(a) application.

 If your firm has not been in business for 2 or more years, it can still satisfy the SBA's "potential for success" requirement and gain entry into the SBA 8(a) program if it qualifies for a waiver of the 2-year rule.

 The Small Business Administration, unfortunately, does not provide extensive written guidance regarding how a length of time in business waiver request should be written.